zhounanshu/spyBJ/README.md

-A crawl example implemented by scrapy
+A crawl example implementing with scrapy